-- 4. Right-click on the Start icon in the lower-left and select System. - 5.
-Scroll down and click Change product key or upgrade your edition of Windows in the Windows specifications section. - 6.
-Click Change product key in the Activate Windows now section. - 7.
+4. Right-click on the Start icon in the lower-left and select System.

+- 5. In the Windows activation window, click the Activate Windows link. - 6.
+Click Change product key. - 7.
 Enter the product key and follow the on-screen instructions. - 8.
 Windows should now be activated.
-If you received an error, make sure that the key entered is valid and click the Troubleshoot link from the Activation Settings to troubleshoot the problem. - 9.
-Repeat similar steps for the Win7 and Win8.1 VMs.
+If you received an error, make sure that the key entered is valid and click the Troubleshoot link from the Activation Settings to troubleshoot the problem.

-4.4.5 Shut Down the Microsoft Windows VMs
+4.4.5 Shut Down the WinClient

-- 1. On the Win10 machine, click the Start button, followed by clicking the Power icon. - 2.
+- 1. On the WinClient machine, click the Start button, followed by clicking the Power icon. - 2.
 Click Shut down. - 3.
-Repeat similar steps for the Win7 and Win8.1 VMs.
+When prompted, choose Other (Planned) and click Continue.